MMarcus95/PR_project_Marchitto/README.md

 # PR_project_Marchitto: 2D-LS-bearingOnly-SLAM
 This octave code is an implementation of a 2D Least Square based bearing-only SLAM problem with known data association.
-It address both the problem with pose-landmark measurements only and the total least square approach.
+It addresses both the problem with pose-landmark measurements only and the total least square approach.
+The dataset is a G2o file containing bearing and odometry measurements, together with the ids of the landmarks and of the robot poses.

 **LEAST SQUARE FORMULATION**